• Skip to primary navigation

 Tips and Tricks

 • Make sure to dissolve the sugar in the water or milk.
 Be careful not to over-boil it before you add the semolina.
-As soon as the sugar completely dissolves, add your toasted semolina.
+As soon as the sugar completely dissolves, add the toasted semolina.

 semolina pudding